UofA522/Project1/README.md

   6. `log4rs`: Logging implementation used for our application, modelled after popular Java logging libraries like `logback` and `log4j`

-  7. `plotters`: ‘plotters’ crate is used to plot various types of graphs like line chart, histogram, candlesticks plot etc. [Link]
+  7. `plotters`:  crate is used to plot various types of graphs like line chart, histogram, candlesticks plot etc. [Link]

   8. `chrono`: The ‘chrono’ crate is a library which contains a list of functions which can be used to perform various operations on dates and times in the Proleptic Gregorian calendar.
 [Link]

-  9. `ta`: ‘ta’ crate is used for technical analysis tasks.
-We have used this crate to calculate a variety of financial analysis indicators like RSI (Relative Strength   Index), MACD (Moving Average Convergence Divergence) etc. [Link]
+  9. `ta`: crate is used for technical analysis tasks.
+We have used this crate to calculate a variety of financial analysis indicators like RSI (Relative Strength   Index), MACD (Moving Average Convergence Divergence) etc.

 ## Financial Analysis Indicators/Algorithms used: